nsparag/CPP-Programming/13_Standard Template Library/README.md

-# STL stands for Standard Template Library
+# STL: Standard Template Library

 * It is a collection of C++ template classes and functions that provide essential data structures and algorithms to perform common tasks efficiently.